Paul Antoche

-Marius Paul Antoche (born 21 June 1992) is a Romanian professional footballer who plays as a midfielder for Liga I club Unirea Slobozia.
+Marius Paul Antoche (born 21 June 1992) is a Romanian professional footballer who plays as a centre-back or a defensive midfielder for Liga I club Unirea Slobozia.

 Club career

 Antoche grew up in the academy of Sportul Studențesc București.

 In the first part of his career played he for various teams, such as: CS Otopeni, CS Balotești and Unirea Tărlungeni.

 Antoche moved to Petrolul Ploiești in the summer of 2017 and achieved the promotion to play for Liga II.

 In 2019, he then moved again, this time to play for Farul Constanța.